thesymbol/HP-Probook-4520s-DSDT-Patches/README.md

 - click Apply
 - when you're done applying patches, click Close

-To use your DSDT, you must save it to /Extra/DSDT.aml (or /EFI/CLOVER/ACPI/patched/DSDT.aml, format: ACPI Machine Language Binary
+To use your DSDT, you must save it to /Extra/DSDT.aml (or /EFI/CLOVER/ACPI/patched/DSDT.aml if you are using Clover), format: ACPI Machine Language Binary
 After saving it, reboot and test.
 Boot with DSDT=null if there is an issue with your DSDT that prevents you from booting.